wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/project-test-process/includes/4-go-live.md

 The solution architect is often the first call with issues arise with go-live and in the post go-live period.
 The solution architect will need to proactively triage, isolate, and simplify issues.
 Often, Power Platform tools can be your best friend to fix problems using its built-in features.

-Before you make changes, you should think through both the immediate impact as well as long term impact of any mitigation activities you apply.
+Before you make changes, you should think through both the immediate impact and long-term impact of any mitigation activities you apply.